bartmate/SudokuEditor/README.md

 * Thermo support
  * Building internal representation for thermos based on the bulbs and line segments
  * Automatically adjust options on the thermo after adding digits or deleting options
-* Checking if the sudoku is solvable from the current position
- * If there are more solutions: how many.
 * Save/Load (including the two undo/redo lists)

 ## Short-term TODO-s